jwillenbring/common/README.md

 # common
-A repository associated with general class information and against which general issues can be filed.
+A repository associated with general class information and against which general issues can be recorded.

 An important change.
 An even more important change.